 - Shipping Address - Your store’s pickup address

-SEKO only service areas sent from Sydney, Melbourne and Brisbane so far, which will expand over time.
+SEKO only service packages sent from Sydney, Melbourne, Brisbane, and Adelaide so far - this will expand over time.
 Click here for a list of serviceable suburbs and their postcodes.
 Please check this to confirm if your area is included.

-Also, you can their rate card to get a better idea of the rates offered by clicking here.
+You can also view their rate card to get a better idea of the rates offered by clicking here.